rphlmr/squirrelsong-high-contrast/themes/Chrome/Readme.md

 # Squirrelsong Light and Dark Themes for [Google Chrome](https://www.google.com/chrome/)

-Also works for Microsoft Edge, Brave.
+Also works in other Chromium-based browsers: Microsoft Edge, Brave.

 ![Squirrelsong Light theme for Google Chrome](screenshot-light.jpg)